WHAT TO WEAR GUIDE

 Maxi dresses, fitted tops tucked into long skirts, a-line dresses, skinny jeans with a feminine top, cute shoes/boots.

-Everything listed for mom, plus optional accessories - headbands, hats, bows and diaper covers and/or consider shorts underneath dresses for more coverage.
+Everything listed for mom, plus optional accessories - headbands, hats and diaper covers and/or consider shorts underneath dresses for more coverage.

 Long sleeve button down shirt with the sleeves rolled up, chinos, khakis or jeans, leather shoes.